mastercomfig/mastercomfig/docs/next_steps/troubleshoot.md

 The command will only run on the first time you spawn in a match.

-## TF2 crashes when entering a Competitive match
+## TF2 crashes when entering a Competitive Mode match

-According to the [Official FAQ](https://www.teamfortress.com/meetyourmatch/faq/), Competitive mode requires DirectX 9.
+According to the [Official FAQ](https://www.teamfortress.com/meetyourmatch/faq/), Competitive Mode requires DirectX 9.
 Make sure your `dxlevel` is set to 90 or above (see [here](../customization/launch_options/#dxlevel-launch-options) for instructions).

-Additionally, Competitive mode locks a bunch of settings that are normally only accessible via the console.
+Additionally, Competitive Mode locks a bunch of settings that are normally only accessible via the console.
-Run `mm_override` in the console on the main menu before joining a Competitive match to make the config compatible with Competitive mode.
+Run `mm_override` in the console on the main menu before joining a Competitive Mode match to make the config compatible.
 You will have to restart the game to unlock the hidden settings and revert the config back to normal.

 ## TF2 exits on startup